freewilll/linux-evocation/README.md

 - as86 and ld86 0.16.17

 Testing was done with qemu i386 2.8.0 on MacOS Sierra using the slackware 1.01 disk image from the [2014 QEMU Advent Calendar](http://www.qemu-advent-calendar.org/2014/).

+A Vagrantfile has been included that sets up Ubuntu using the `ubuntu/xenial32` base image.
+Just cd to the linux directory in the ubuntu home dir.

 # Compilation
 ```sh